 7.16.8 Dollar Limit: No single order under the prequalification agreement and delegated prequalification bidding is permitted to exceed \$1,000,000 unless a written request to exceed this limit is approved by the Purchasing Director in writing.
-If all bids submitted under the delegated prequalification bidding process exceed the applicable order threshold, the agency must cancel the delegated prequalification bidding process and solicit bids competitively through the normal bid process.
+If all bids submitted under the delegated prequalification bidding process exceed the applicable order threshold, the agency must cancel the delegated prequalification bidding process.
 If one or more vendor submits a bid exceeding the dollar threshold, the agency may only award to the vendors that submit bids under the threshold.
 The Purchasing Director may set lower limits for the delegated prequalification bidding process if determined to be appropriate.